wikimedia/mediawiki-tools-cli/README.md

 ## Docker

+There are currently 2 subcommands:

-In this initial version there is support for interacting with MediaWiki core's docker-compose development environment, with subcommands provided under the `docker` namespace: `mw help docker`.
+- `docker` allows interacting with MediaWiki core's docker-compose development environment.
+(See `mw help docker`)
+- `mwdd` allows interacting with a new version of the MediaWiki-docker-dev development environment.
+(See `mw help mwdd`)

 ## Contributing